Normksb/E-Commerce-Back-End/README.md

 ![AUR license](https://img.shields.io/static/v1?label=License&message=MIT&color=blue)

 ## Description
-This node application is a proposed backend solution for an E Commerce back end.
+This application is a node/express server backend that provides functionality required for an E Commerce platform.
+It acts as a RESTful API with a mysql database.

 ---